Sally James Farnham: Career in sculpture

 Her next important monument, Like Hell You Can!
-(1927) embodied her optimistic spirit in the form of a soldier standing tall, in confrontation with the unknown.
+(1927), embodied her optimistic spirit in the form of a soldier standing tall, in confrontation with the unknown.

 In 1929, she entered into a contract with R.H.
 Macy and Co. (along with McMein and Fontanne) to create a line of shoes for women.

-Of all the monuments she created, Farnham regarded Pay Day (1930) as her best work.
-The sculpture of four cowboys on horseback, flailing their lassos and kicking up dirt was made in honor of her mentor Frederic Remington, who was a known sculptor of western themes.
-The energy of the composition contains qualities which she most enjoyed in sculptures and once again displays the optimism with which she led her life.
-She was particularly drawn to sculptures “that are full of force, feeling and emotional expression.”
-For her it was important “to believe the whole heart and soul of the artist is in his work.
-When he can make others believe that, he is a great artist.”
+Farnham regarded Pay Day (1930) as her best monument.
+She made the sculpture of four cowboys on horseback, flailing their lassos and kicking up dirt, in honor of her mentor Frederic Remington, a sculptor of western themes.
+She was particularly drawn to sculptures "that are full of force, feeling and emotional expression".
+For her it was important "to believe the whole heart and soul of the artist is in his work.
+When he can make others believe that, he is a great artist."

 Sally Farnham died in New York City on April 28, 1943.
 She is buried in the All Saint's Episcopal Church Cemetery in Great Neck, New York.
-Her tombstone is inscribed, “A merry heart goes all the day,” a reflection of her unyielding optimism.
+Her tombstone is inscribed, "A merry heart goes all the day", a reflection of her unyielding optimism.